unibo-dtm-se-2324-graphproject/report./sections/06-release/index.md

 For versioning the Graph Project, we utilize Semantic Versioning (SemVer), which follows the format MAJOR.MINOR.PATCH:

--MAJOR version increments signify breaking changes that might disrupt existing functionality.
+- MAJOR version increments signify breaking changes that might disrupt existing functionality.
 For example, if a future version alters how users interact with the graphing features, the MAJOR version will be incremented.
--MINOR version increments indicate the addition of new features in a manner that is backward-compatible.
+- MINOR version increments indicate the addition of new features in a manner that is backward-compatible.
 An example would be the introduction of a new graph type that does not affect existing functionality.
--PATCH version increments are used for backward-compatible bug fixes.
+- PATCH version increments are used for backward-compatible bug fixes.
 These updates address issues reported by users without changing the overall user experience or existing features.

 In particular, I used the following approach: